Zero Sum (The X-Files): Plot

-At a postal routing center in Vienna, Virginia, a woman is killed by a swarm of bees in the bathroom while taking a cigarette break.
+At a postal routing center in Desmond, Virginia, a woman is killed by a swarm of bees in the bathroom while taking a cigarette break.
 Assistant Director Walter Skinner (Mitch Pileggi), working for The Smoking Man (William B. Davis), covers up the death by deleting the file on the case from agent Fox Mulder's (David Duchovny) computer, cleaning up all the evidence at the scene, burning the woman's body in an incinerator and replacing the police's blood sample for the case by impersonating Mulder.
 As he leaves the police station, Skinner is chased down by Detective Ray Thomas, who believes he is Mulder.
 Skinner tells him there is nothing on the case warranting his involvement, and leaves.

 Shortly after Skinner arrives home he is met by Mulder, who tells him about the case and the fact that someone is going to great lengths to cover it up.
 Mulder reveals that Detective Thomas was killed, which shocks Skinner.
 Mulder tells Skinner that Scully is undergoing tests regarding her cancer.
 Later that night Skinner meets with The Smoking Man, who is accompanied by Thomas' murderer, the Gray Haired Man (Morris Panych).
 Skinner is angry that Thomas was killed and wants to end their arrangement, which The Smoking Man refuses to allow.
 Mulder calls Skinner, telling him about the woman's body being burned and the blood evidence being tampered with.
 Mulder tells Skinner that he is trying to match the bullet that killed Thomas to a gun issued to a federal agent or local officer.
 Skinner searches his drawer and realizes that his gun was missing and must have been the one used for the murder.
 Skinner, realizing he has been set up, calls The Smoking Man, who confirms that Thomas was killed with Skinner's gun and that by going to the police Skinner would end up implicating himself in the murder.
 The Smoking Man refuses to provide any details on what he is covering up.